TheFlyingPiano99/TinyLA/README.md

 <img src="media/TinyLA_logo.png" alt="TinyLA Logo" width="300">
 </div>

-A header-only C++ template library for linear algebra operations with expression template based automatic differentiation, with emphasis on ease-of-use.
+A light-weight header-only C++ library for linear algebra with automatic differentiation, focusing on natural mathematical syntax and ease of use.

 ## Design Philosophy

 TinyLA follows the idea that well-formed mathematical expressions should map directly to well-formed code.
 Code representing ill-formed expressions should fail to compile, with strict enforcement of dimensional consistency.

-All expressions are matrices: column vectors are single-column matrices, and scalars are 1×1 matrices.
+All expressions are matrices: column vectors are single-column matrices, and scalars are 1x1 matrices.
 Practical aliases help avoid verbosity when declaring variables.

 The derivative of any expression with respect to any variable is another valid expression, even if the original expression does not depend on that variable (yielding zero).